 - Generative AI

 - Case management

 - Field service

 While creating a list of required features is a good starting point, it does not give CRM vendors enough information to tailor a demonstration to your company’s business requirements.
 In addition, it does not give service providers enough information to provide meaningful estimates.

 2. Business Requirements

-A high-level business requirements document is an analysis of current pain points and possible business solutions.
+A high-level business requirements document analyzes current pain points and possible business solutions.
 It does not cover CRM product features per se.
 This document is usually derived from stakeholder and end-user interviews.
 The document can include problem/solution pairings and current state/desired future state pairings.

-The business requirements document should ideally have an associated slide deck that can be used in a workshop for presentation and validation of findings.
+Ideally, the business requirements document should have an associated slide deck that can be used in a workshop to present and validate findings.

-A general knowledge of what other companies have done to solve business issues and what’s realistic to expect from a CRM solution can help with the definition of business requirements.
+A general knowledge of what other companies have done to solve business issues and what’s realistic to expect from a CRM solution can help define business requirements.